StingrayFG/BlanksShopUI/README.md

-This project implements web user interface for metal blanks shop using React.
+This project implements web user interface for MetalBlanks shop application using React.
 It includes simple catalog, products pages and authorization.
-Web interface is dependent on application backend (https://github.com/StingrayFG/BlanksShopBackend)
+Web interface is dependent on application backend (https://github.com/StingrayFG/BlanksShopCore)

 Catalog page example: